 DATES: Saturday, July 9th, 2016play

 This neighborly lawn party takes place at Southampton’s oldest home – The Thomas Halsey Homestead located at 249 South Main Street, established in 1648 by one of our founding families.
 From 5:30pm – 8pm attendees will enjoy sunset cocktails amid a colonial landscape and herb garden.
 Friends toast to the summer ahead in a patriotic atmosphere, while the food is locally-sourced from our farms and bays.
 Spontaneous dancing on the grass is encouraged.
 A curated silent auction offers the essentials of life in the Hamptons, like a cocktail cruise on a wooden sailboat, work by local artists, and a private supper inside Halsey House.
 Neckties and high heels are not encouraged!
 Tickets are $125 in advance, $150 at the door, for ages 30-21, $50 and $20 for 20 and under.
+Tickets are non-refundable.
 Attendance is limited, to RSVP call 631 283-2494 or use PayPal below.

 4th Annual Samuel Parrish Lecture: Long Island Modernism 1930-1980: Its Architecture and Social History